-Prepared by Mark Werneke, PT, MS, Dip, MDT
+Prepared by Mark Werneke, PT, MS, Dip.MDT

-The FOTO library currently consists of 90 peer-reviewed published articles.
+The FOTO library currently consists of over 100 peer-reviewed published articles.
 To assist the reader in digesting the large amount of published data and information within the FOTO library, references have been organized both by research topics and alphabetically.
 The research topics follow a logical trend from development of the FOTO patient reported outcome measures (PROM), computer adaptive testing methods for administering the measures, psychometric properties, explanation and use of risk adjustment for interpreting FOTO’s observational data, integration of FOTO data with electronic medical records, and clinical applications and interventions using FOTO measures during every day clinical practice.
 In addition, the Introduction offers a brief summary of topics and frequently asked questions by clinicians, researchers, payers, and policy makers interested in FOTO’s outcome and performance data.